Blathe/EasyRename/README.md

 -Basic GUI
 -Drag and Drop multi files
 -Add Text Before/After file name
--Replace Text with othter Text
+-Replace Text with other text

 To Do:
 -Validation for file names